valendesigns/option-tree/readme.txt

 1. Upload `option-tree` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. If included in your theme, import the XML file & data by going to `OptionTree->Settings->Import`
 1. Click the `OptionTree->Documentation` link in the WordPress admin sidebar menu for further setup assistance.

 == Frequently Asked Questions ==

 = Is this plugin PHP5 only? =

-Sorry, but yes.
+Yes.
 OptionTree requires PHP5 to work correctly (so does WP 3.2+).

 == Screenshots ==